How to watch Judiciary Committee's next impeachment hearing - WCBI TV | Your News Leader

-The House Judiciary Committee is holding its second impeachment hearing on Monday, days after Speaker Nancy Pelosi called on Democratic committee chairs to begin drafting articles of impeachment.
+The House Judiciary Committee is holding its second impeachment hearing this morning, days after Speaker Nancy Pelosi called on Democratic committee chairs to begin drafting articles of impeachment.

 The hearing will feature testimony from Democratic and Republican counsels for the House Intelligence Committee and the House Judiciary Committee, who will be making the case for or against impeachment.
 The counsels will present evidence gathered from weeks of hearings by the Intelligence and Judiciary Committees.